kubevela/kubevela/docs/en/platform-engineers/cloneset.md

+---
-## Extend CRD Operator as Component Type
+title:  Extend CRD Operator as Component Type
+---

 Let's use [OpenKruise](https://github.com/openkruise/kruise) as example of extend CRD as KubeVela Component.
 **The mechanism works for all CRD Operators**.